Business Telephone Systems

 - Businesses that don’t feel comfortable using the cloud and want total control over their system and access to the equipment at all times.

 - A business with an in-house IT team that can set up and maintain a VoIP system.

 - Businesses with regulatory or compliance requirements that may be difficult to meet in the cloud

 Cloud-Based VoIP Systems

 With cloud-hosted systems, there is no maintenance or hardware other than phones to worry about.
-The service provider houses, maintains, and upgrades all of the PBX technology for you.
+The service provider houses, maintains, and also upgrades all of the PBX technology for you.
 The cloud allows growing businesses to easily add new lines and provides quick access to new features.
 Businesses typically pay a monthly fee on a per-user basis.

 - You aren’t in control of the hardware.
-If the system goes down, you have to rely on your provider to fix it as quickly as possible.
+If the system goes down, you also have to rely on your provider to fix it as quickly as possible.